Tando Muhammad Khan District: Agriculture

-Mr. Tauqeer Muhammad Naeem, PSP is holding the working as the Senior Superintendent of Police of the District w.e.from 21-06-2018.

 Education

 District Tando Muhammad Khan is ranked at the 115th position in the education score index of the Pakistan District Education Rankings 2017 published by Alif Ailaan.
 The education score comprises the learning score, retention score and gender parity score.
 Retention is one of the biggest concerns in this district, with the relevant score being only 31.14 out of a potential 100.

 In the middle school infrastructure score index, which focuses on availability of basic facilities and the building condition of schools, Tando Muhammad Khan ranks 86th.
 The lack of electricity and drinking water in schools remain a concern in the district, along with unsatisfactory building conditions.